midnightGambler/Innoscripta/README.md

 Simple test app for your pizza delivery service.
 Only frontend.
 Made by Ashur Aghabalazada

+For sign in just enter whatever valid email and any password you wish

 Link to deploy: https://midnightgambler.github.io/Innoscripta/

 To run project: